VaishnaviKharche/docker-todo-app/Readme.md

 ## 🙋‍♀️ About Me

-I'm **Vaishnavi Kharche**, a passionate full-stack developer currently exploring **DevOps tools** and best practices.
+I'm **Vaishnavi Kharche**, a fresher actively learning new technologies currently exploring **DevOps tools** and best practices.
 This project showcases my ability to independently learn and apply containerization concepts through a working app.